-In a recent AHIP webinar, Terry Boch, Diameter Health’s Chief Commercial Officer, moderated a discussion with Darren Schulte, MD, President of Advanced Technology at Centene Corporation and Mike Baillie, Senior Vice President of Business Development at UnitedHealth Group (you can view the complete video here).
+Terry Boch, Diameter Health’s Chief Commercial Officer, moderated a discussion with Darren Schulte, MD, President of Advanced Technology at Centene Corporation, and Mike Baillie, Senior Vice President of Business Development at UnitedHealth Group.

-In an interesting contrast to the poll results, Terry noted that estimates of the total volume of digital clinical data exchanged since 2010 in the US has exploded from near zero into the billions
+To kick off the webinar, Terry noted that estimates of the total volume of digital clinical data exchanged since 2010 in the US has exploded from near zero into the billions.

 “Given what we’re seeing in the industry from a clinical document exchange perspective, data is being shared at unprecedented levels.”

-If you’re responsible for clinical data integration, Mike and Darren both underscore the underlying challenge: clinical data integration requires an Enterprise focus justified by the economics of discrete use cases from across the Enterprise.
-Mike also suggests that shared incentives between Payers and Providers (or “Value Based Contracting”) will increase clinical data sharing between payers and providers
+Mike and Darren both underscore the underlying challenge: clinical data integration requires an Enterprise focus justified by the economics of discrete use cases from across the Enterprise.
+Mike also suggests that shared incentives between Payers and Providers (or “Value-Based Contracting”) will increase clinical data sharing between payers and providers.

 “Instead of “value-based care,” I say “value-based contracting.”
 How do you create agreements with your providers where there are shared incentives around reducing the total cost of care through things like HEDIS and (other) programs… that motivate the provider and payer to bidirectionally exchange data?”